c5phan/InlineImage-Refresher/README.md

 Enter the Script ID into the slot and click Lookup.

 If you see AutomatedImageRefresher, click Add.
 The Library should now show up.
 Now, we want to set up a trigger so it runs when the doc opens.
 Click the clock symbol (Triggers) on the left.
-Click Add Trigger on the bottom right.
+Click Add Trigger on the bottom right and have it run on open.
 You can change the failure notification settings to immediately if you want or anything else, then click save once you're done.

 Finally, you can name the appscript at the top and SAVE before closing